dpwiese/personal-website/content/posts/makefile-checklists.md

 # Introduction

 The safe operation of aircraft is enabled in large part by following checklists across all phases of flight.
-While manufacturers provide the basic checklist items for most things in the aircraft flight manual, supplemental checklists, often in single card or small booklet, provide a more convenient format to use during aircraft operations.
+While manufacturers provide important checklist items for most things in the aircraft flight manual, supplemental checklists, often in single card or small booklet, can provide a more convenient format to use during aircraft operations.
-Such checklists, often created by maintained by flight schools, individuals, or sold by third parties, allow for additional items to be included beyond those specified by the manufacturer.
+Such checklists, often created by maintained by flight schools, individuals, or sold by third parties, allow for additional items to be included beyond those specified by the manufacturer, such as including information from other parts of the flight manual.
 This is particularly useful if aircraft has been modified from its original configuration, or when used for flight training, where additional information and context within the checklist is beneficial to the learner.

 *Disclaimer: the checklist image below is a representative output using the method described in this post and should not be used for the operation of your aircraft.
 Consult your aircraft's pilot operating handbook / approved flight manual to ensure safe and proper operation.*

 <img src="/img/posts/makefile-checklists/checklist.jpg" width="600" style="border-style:solid;border-width:1px"/>

-My experience in general aviation has led me to develop and maintain my own checklists.
+My experience in general aviation has led me to develop and maintain my own checklists that I use when I fly.
 Originally, these were in the form `.docx` documents that were created in Microsoft Word.

 While I've not attempted to understand the `.docx` specification, I encountered enough difficulty when attempting to open and edit old checklists in other applications like Apple's Pages and Google Docs which support the `.docx` format.
-I decided to recreate my checklists in a more open format.
+I decided to recreate my old checklists in a more open format, and use this format for future checklist creation.

 I wanted to create simple source documents in a human-readable file format that was widely accessible by open-source software, that could be converted to PDF also using open-source software, and that was easily styled to achieve the desired appearance.
 **HTML and CSS were the obvious choice to generate the desired document layout, and [Pandoc](https://pandoc.org/) quickly became a natural choice to convert these source files into a PDF.**